sales

 Posted on Updated on

-Over the years I have helped both successful companies and start-ups improve and strengthen their Channel and Strategic Alliances programs.
+Over the years, I have helped successful companies and start-ups improve and strengthen their Channel and Strategic Alliances programs.
 Those companies do a great job closing deals but usually have concerns about not generating or receiving enough new business leads.
 Or, they develop strong relationships with one or two vendors, only to find later that a key vendor has been sending deals to a competitor.
-You may not have experienced this yourself, but if you have please read on.

 Word cloud for strategic thinking.

 Most traditional channel models support Distributors, Resellers, OEMs, and ISVs.
-Business mainly flows upwards to the main vendor.
-If that vendor has popular and widely used products then business can be good because there is sufficient demand.
-But when that is not the case your sales pipeline usually suffers.
+The business mainly flows upwards to the main vendor.
+If that vendor has popular and widely used products, then business can be good because of sufficient demand.
+But when that is not the case, your sales pipeline usually suffers.

-Doing something the same way as everyone else may not be a bad approach when there is enough business for everyone and your growth goals and aspirations are aligned with your competition.
+Doing something the same way as everyone else may not be a bad approach when there is enough business for everyone, and your growth goals and aspirations are aligned with your competition.

 Sales Channel business is usually not the main source of revenue for most companies, but it does have the potential to become the largest and most scalable revenue source for nearly any business.
-Just think about the money that is being left on the table by not adopting a growth mindset and executing a new and better strategy.
+Just think about the money left on the table by not adopting a growth mindset and executing a new and better strategy.

-In the summer of 2016 I attended the “Sage Summit” in Chicago.
-It was impressive to see the Sage Group’s efforts to build, strengthen, and protect their community of Customers and Channel Partners.
-They made the effort to foster higher levels of collaboration between the various types of partners – implementation services, consulting and staff augmentation services, complementary product vendors, etc. They had created their own highly successful Business Ecosystem, which is an excellent proof point.
+In the summer of 2016, I attended the “Sage Summit” in Chicago.
+It was impressive to see the Sage Group’s efforts to build, strengthen, and protect their Customers and Channel Partners community.
+They tried to foster higher levels of collaboration between the various types of partners – implementation services, consulting, staff augmentation services, complementary product vendors, etc. They had created their own highly successful Business Ecosystem, which is an excellent proof point.

-When designing a channel partner program my personal focus has always been on finding the balance between promoting and protecting the business of partners with helping ensure that the end customers have the best experience possible (and have some recourse when things do not work out as expected).
-There are a variety of methods I have used to accomplish those goals, but the missing component has always been the inclusion of a systematic approach to seed relationships between those partners and facilitate an even greater amount of business activity.
+When designing a channel partner program, my focus has always been on finding the balance between promoting and protecting the partners’ business and helping ensure that the end customers have the best experience possible (and have some recourse when things do not work out as expected).
+There are a variety of methods I have used to accomplish those goals, but the missing component has always been the inclusion of a systematic approach to seed relationships between those partners and facilitate an even greater volume of business activity.

-Nearly a year ago I began working with a management consultancy run by Robert Kim Wilson, which has a business vision based on his book, “They Will Be Giants.”
-I will provide links at the bottom of the post for this book and other relevant resources.
-Kim asserts that Entrepreneurs with a Purpose-Driven Business Ecosystem (PDBE) are more successful than those without one and provides examples to prove his point.
-Having experienced Kim’s own PDBE I see how purpose fosters trust and collaboration.
+Nearly a year ago, I began working with a management consultancy run by Robert Kim Wilson, which has a business vision based on his book, “They Will Be Giants.”
+I will provide links for this book and other relevant resources at the bottom of the post.
+Kim asserts that Entrepreneurs with a Purpose-Driven Business Ecosystem (PDBE) are more successful than those without one, providing examples to prove his point.
+Having experienced Kim’s PDBE, I see how purpose fosters trust and collaboration.

-As I did more research I have found that, especially over the past two years, there has been a lot of focus placed on Business Ecosystems and Business Ecosystem Organizers (such as Sage in the earlier example).
-Those findings reinforced the PDBE approach, and external validation is always a good thing.
+As I did more research, I found that, especially over the past two years, a lot of focus has been placed on Business Ecosystems and Business Ecosystem Organizers (such as Sage in the earlier example).
+Those findings reinforced the PDBE approach, and external validation is always good.

-Just as important from my perspective is that this concept applies to businesses of any size, and it is especially helpful to small to midsize businesses.
+It is just as important from my perspective that this concept applies to businesses of any size, and it is especially helpful to small to midsize businesses.
 The fun part for me is exploring a specific business, analyzing what they do today, and quantifying the benefits of adopting this new strategy.

 So, how does this new type of Business Ecosystem work?